Geodesign

 Geodesign is a set of concepts and methods used to involve all stakeholders and various professions in collaboratively designing and realizing the optimal solution for spatial challenges in the built and natural environments, utilizing all available techniques and data in an integrated process.
+GeoDesign is a methodology that provides the context and content for making spatial decisions.
+It provides the practical means for implementing change.
 Originally, geodesign was mainly applied during the design and planning phase.
 "Geodesign is a design and planning method which tightly couples the creation of design proposals with impact simulations informed by geographic contexts."
 Now, it is also used during realization and maintenance phases and to facilitate re-use of for example buildings or industrial areas.
 Geodesign includes project conceptualization, analysis, design specification, stakeholder participation and collaboration, design creation, simulation, and evaluation (among other stages).

 History

 Geodesign builds greatly on a long history of work in geographic information science, computer-aided design, landscape architecture, and other environmental design fields.
 See for instance, the work of Ian McHarg and Carl Steinitz.

 Members of the various disciplines and practices relevant to geodesign have held defining discussions at a workshop on Spatial Concepts in GIS and Design in December 2008 and the GeoDesign Summit in January 2010.
 GeoDesign Summit 2010 Conference Videos from Day 1 and Day 2 are an important resource to learn about the many different aspects of GeoDesign.
 ESRI co-founder Jack Dangermond has introduced each of the GeoDesign Summit meetings.
 Designer and technologist Bran Ferren, was the keynote speaker for the first and fourth Summit meetings in Redlands, California.
 During the fourth conference he presented a provocative view of how what is needed is a 250-year plan, and how GeoDesign was a key concept in making this a reality.
 Carl Steinitz was a presenter at both the 2010 and 2015 Summits.

+Environmental GeoDesign was introduced in 2012 for the Rio+20 Conference.
 The 2013 Geodesign Summit drew a record 260 attendees from the United States and abroad.
 That same year, a master's degree in Geodesign — the first of its kind in the nation — began at Philadelphia University.
 Claudia Goetz Phillips, director of Landscape Architecture and GeoDesign at Philadelphia University says "it is very exciting to be at the forefront of this exciting and relevant paradigm shift in how we address twenty-first-century global to local design and planning issues."